AdaRoseCannon/webvr/bbc.md

 The last thing I would like to introduce is A-Frame.

-It sits above THREE.js and includes a polyfill to allow phones to behave like VR headsets.
+A-Frame is a librry encapsulates THREE.js and the polyfill to allow phones to behave like VR headsets.

 It abstracts away the boilerplate of THREE.js to allow one ot start prototyping straight away.

 A-Frame allows you to produce WebVR ready 3D scenes using HTML!!

 > ![WebVR](images/VR-Requirements-2.svg)

+Boom

 > ```html
 	<html>